Clinical Decision Support. Based on 2026 AHA/ACC Acute PE Guidelines. For educational support only. Always apply clinical judgement.

 Step 6 — Management Plan

-Complete Step 5 (A–E Category) first to load the management plan for your patient.
+Complete Step 5 (A–E Category) first to load the management plan.

 A